Tiwai Point Aluminium Smelter: Economic effects and threats of closure

-NZAS reports that the facility employs 800 full-time employees and contractors and indirectly creates jobs for 3,000 people.
+NZAS reported that the facility employed 800 full-time employees and contractors in 2017, and indirectly supported jobs for 3,000 people.
 The smelter is reported to account for 10 percent of the Southland region's economy.

 Tiwai Point has frequently operated at a loss, such as in 2012 when it lost $548 million.
-Analysts have commented that the profitability of the smelter is most dependent on prices for electricity, alumina and the finished aluminium as well as the New Zealand dollar.
+Analysts have commented that the profitability of the smelter is most dependent on prices for electricity, alumina and the finished aluminium as well as on the New Zealand dollar's foreign exchange rates.
 Between 2008 and 2013, aluminium prices fell by more than 30 percent.
-Rio Tinto threatened to close the Tiwai Point smelter if it could not get a cheaper deal for electricity from retailer Meridian, or the Government failed to give it a substantial subsidy to cover losses.
+Rio Tinto threatened to close the Tiwai Point smelter if either it could not get a cheaper deal for electricity from retailer Meridian, or if the Government failed to give it a substantial subsidy to cover losses.

-In 2013, Rio Tinto again threatened to shut down the smelter unless it was able to continue re-negotiating favourable electricity prices with Meridian Energy.
+In 2013, Rio Tinto again threatened to shut down the smelter unless it was able to agree favourable electricity prices with Meridian Energy.
 Meridian was one of several state-owned enterprises which at the time were proposed for privatisation by the John Key National Government.
 The government wanted to get the maximum possible sale price, which would potentially conflict with Rio Tinto's desire for low electricity prices.
 As a result, the Government announced it would subsidise Rio Tinto to keep the Tiwai Point smelter operating in the short term, garnering criticism from business commentators and opposition politicians.
 However, on 2 April 2013, John Key said Rio Tinto had rejected the Government's offer, preferring a "longer-term deal than the Government was prepared to offer".
 John Key stated that if the smelter couldn't sustain itself financially, the government was not interested in keeping it open long-term.

 Much media commentary in April 2013 focused on the impact of closure on both domestic power prices and share prices when the State-owned enterprise and electricity generator Mighty River Power would be partially sold off to private investors.
 NZAS produced a report which claimed that if the smelter closed, there would be a permanent loss to Southland's GDP of about 7-8 percent and that 2-3 percent of Southland's population could move out of the region.
 Invercargill mayor Tim Shadbolt said it was a myth that closing the smelter would result in lower power prices for others, and vowed to keep it open.

 In August 2013, the New Zealand government agreed to make a $30 million payment to NZAS as a deal to support the smelter and to save jobs, in exchange for agreeing the smelter could be closed before January 2017.
 Finance Minister Bill English said the Government would make no further contribution to support it, which he reiterated in 2015 following speculation that Rio Tinto was seeking to sell the smelter.

 In 2016, an analyst at First New Zealand Capital (FCNZ) utilities said that the smelter was thought to be breaking even, helped by favourable currency rates and low alumina prices.